 Small weddings bring the focus back to the love and connection you share as a couple.
 A small guest list allows you to spend time with everyone without feeling drained or pulled in all directions.
 There’s time and space to enjoy the day rather than being smothered with an array of last-minute details.

 Speaking of details: there are fewer to manage for a small wedding.
 Especially now, when so much is uncertain, many couples are finding it refreshing to simplify the wedding planning process.
 They choose a venue for their micro wedding and, when it’s available, allow the site’s wedding coordinator to arrange for the cake, flowers, and more.

 Small Weddings in Estes Park, Colorado

 You can’t beat a wedding in Colorado.
 Majestic mountains, bubbling streams, and towering trees provide the perfect setting to exchange vows.
-At the Romantic RiverSong Inn, our secluded B&B is situated on 26 beautiful acres where we can host your ceremony, and our four elopement packages can be customized for up to 18 guests with options like a two-night stay and a five-course dinner for the couple.
+At the Romantic RiverSong Inn, our secluded B&B is situated on 26 beautiful acres where we can host your ceremony, and our four elopement packages can be customized for up to 18 guests with options like a two-night stay.
 The wedding coordinator manages everything, so you’re free to enjoy the simplicity of a small wedding with the people you love the most.